MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/06-translate-text.md

 ## Prepare to develop an app in Visual Studio Code

-You'll develop your text trsnalation app using Visual Studio Code.
+You'll develop your text translation app using Visual Studio Code.
 The code files for your app have been provided in a GitHub repo.

 > **Tip**: If you have already cloned the **mslearn-ai-language** repo, open it in Visual Studio code.
 Otherwise, follow these steps to clone it to your development environment.